antfu/antfu.me/pages/index.md

 Occasionally, I also do coding live streams on [YouTube](https://www.youtube.com/anthonyfu7) and [哔哩哔哩](https://space.bilibili.com/668380).
 From time to time, I also make some generative-art, interactivity experiments on [100.antfu.me](https://100.antfu.me/).

 Outside of programming, I enjoy doing photography and traveling.
 Some of my photos can be found on [this page](/photos).
+I also love animate, movies and dramas, my media consumption can be found [here](/media).
 I live in Tokyo, if you are around, please reach me out let's have some coffee or work together.

 <div flex-auto />